typesafegithub/github-workflows-kt/README.md

 files that are difficult to write and maintain.

 Who among us hasn't accidentally used the wrong indentation, missed a possibility to extract a reusable piece of code, or been confused by ambiguous types?
-The power of a generic-purpose would come in handy in these cases.
+The power of a generic-purpose programming language would come in handy in these cases.

 We're developing **github-workflows-kt** to solve these and other problems, so you can create GitHub Workflows with confidence.